 First, attach the cable management tray to the desktop.
 Then, you’ll need a friend to help you flip the (heavy) desktop over.
 After that, attach the legs.

 Finally, get your friend to help you flip the desk so that it stands on its legs.
-The initial desk build process should take around 15 minutes.
+The initial desk build should take around 15 minutes.

 PC Setup And Cabling Process